thesephist/torus/README.md

 ## Influences

 Torus's API is a mixture of declarative interfaces for defining user interfaces and views, and imperative patterns for state management, which I personally find is the best balance of the two styles when building large applications.
+As a general practice, components should try to remain declarative and idempotent, and interact with data models / state via public, stable imperative APIs exposed by data models.

 Torus's design is inspired by React's component-driven architecture, and borrows common concepts from the React ecosystem, like the idea of diffing in virtual DOM before rendering, composition with higher order components, and mixing CSS and markup into JavaScript to separate concerns for each component into a single class.
 But Torus builds on those ideas by providing a more minimal, less opinionated lower-level APIs, and opting for a stateful data model rather than a view/controller layer that strives to be purely functional.